Category Archives: English Language Arts

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Common English Verbs Followed by an Infinitive: Agree
+Common English Verbs Followed by an Infinitive: Can’t Afford

-Here is a worksheet on the verb agree as it is used with gerund.
-I would happily agree to avoid wasting my time preparing subpar curricular materials.
+OK, here is a worksheet on the verb phrase can’t afford as it is used with an infinitive.
+I can’t afford to waste time producing curricular materials I will very likely never use.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.